NoneShen/dev-docs/new_product/integrate_assets/nft.md

 <h1 align="center">Import NFT</h1>

-In order to import NFT on Poly Bridge, please making sure that your source chain NFT contract can support `ERC721`, `ERC721Metadata` and `ERC721Enumerable` interfaces with the [ERC-721 standard](https://eips.ethereum.org/EIPS/eip-721).
+In order to import NFT on Poly Bridge, please make sure that your source chain NFT contract can support `ERC-721`, `ERC-721Metadata` and `ERC-721Enumerable` interfaces with the [ERC-721 standard](https://eips.ethereum.org/EIPS/eip-721).
-Except for source chain NFT contract, you need to Develop and deploy the mapping NFT contracts on target chain .
-Here are the three steps to help you to complete the process.
+Besides source chain NFT contract, you need to develop and deploy the mapping NFT contracts on target chain.
+Here are the three steps to assist you in completing the process.

 ### Step1.
 Development for mapping NFT contract
-- There ia a mapping the NFT contract [template](https://github.com/polynetwork/nft-contracts/tree/main/contracts/erc721_template) provided by Poly Network.
+- There is a mapping NFT contract [template](https://github.com/polynetwork/nft-contracts/tree/main/contracts/erc721_template) provided by Poly Network.
-- The mapping contracts should support `ERC721`, `ERC721Metadata` and `ERC721Enumerable` interfaces with the [ERC-721 standard](https://eips.ethereum.org/EIPS/eip-721).
+- The mapping contracts should support `ERC-721`, `ERC-721Metadata` and `ERC-721Enumerable` interfaces with the [ERC-721 standard](https://eips.ethereum.org/EIPS/eip-721).
 - The mapping contracts need to implement a minting interface.
 The method will be invoked by [NFTLockProxy](../../Core_Smart_Contract/Contract/NFTLockProxy.md) in Poly Network.
 Here is an example:

    ```solidity